· ·

 1. Epidaurus

-Located on the northeastern side of the Peloponnese, in the regional unit of Argolis or Argolida, Epidaurus is one of a kind archeological site.
-Epidaurus is mostly famous today for its ancient theater that hosts concerts and music festivals until today during the summer.
-The theater was constructed in the 4th century BC in honor of the Olympian God of Medicine Asclepius, whose healing sanctuary was located nearby.
-The remains of the place considered to be the birthplace of modern medicine can be visited by visitors and there is also a small museum in the area which exhibits the findings from excavations made in the area.
+The theater was constructed in the 4th century BC in honor of the Olympian God of Medicine, Asclepius, whose healing sanctuary was located nearby.
+The remains of the place considered to be the birthplace of modern medicine can be visited by visitors, and there is also a small museum in the area that exhibits the findings from excavations made in the area.

 Many daily tours depart from Athens to Epidaurus daily.
 We suggest the following tours: